What is in this leaflet

 LIPIODOL ULTRA FLUID is a diagnostic agent.
 It belongs to the class of iodinated contrast agents used for radiological examinations.

-It is used to enhance the contrast of the images obtained during radiological examinations.
-This contrast enhancement improves the visualisation and outline of certain body parts.
+LIPIODOL ULTRA FLUID is used to enhance the contrast of the images obtained during these radiological examinations, which improves the visualisation and outline of certain body parts.
 When mixed with certain medicines to treat cancer, LIPIODOL ULTRA FLUID carries and delivers the cancer medicine into the area to be treated.

 This medicine is used: